textbook/stamp-it-out/README.md

 ## Setup

-[Clone] this repository, navigate to the relevant directory then run the tests:
+[Fork and clone] this repository, navigate to the relevant directory then run the tests:

 ```shell
 $ npm test